 How to find market access information

-Growth can only occur if commercial parties decide to take advantage of the opportunities to supply these markets.
-To achieve access, companies may need to meet particular standards such as quality and packaging, sustainability, organic or Halal requirements important to those markets.
+To access a new market, companies may need to meet particular standards such as quality and packaging, sustainability, organic or Halal requirements important to those markets.

 With the right information, exporting can have multiple benefits.
 The whole process can be simplified by understanding your own business goals, intended consumers, potential competitors and importing country requirements.
 Global Victoria and Austrade can provide advice on getting ready to export.

 Free trade agreements (FTAs)

 Trade agreements are international treaties that reduce barriers to trade and investment.
 Australia has established trade agreements with numerous trading partners and has several new agreements under negotiation.
 For agriculture, trade agreements generally outline arrangements relating to tariffs and non-tariff measures.

 Having a trade agreement in place does not necessarily mean market access is granted.
 Information on the status of FTAs, how exporters can take advantage of existing FTAs, including tariff cuts and the FTA online platform is provided by the Department of Foreign Affairs and Trade.